,

 Auditors consider failure in any of these areas as violations, resulting in penalties.
 These include unpaid wages and civil penalties ranging from $1,000 to $12,000 per employee per violation.
 In some cases, DOLs audits can lead to criminal prosecutions if you’ve deliberately broken the law.

 The consequence of not complying with FLSA can be severe.
 It’s worth preparing for a DOL audit to minimize penalties or avoid an audit altogether.
-You can save yourself much stress by following these three steps:
+You can save yourself a lot of stress by following these three steps:

 Build compliance into your organization

 The best way to prepare for a DOL audit is to remain FLSA compliant from the start.
-You can achieve if you:
+To achieve this, you should:

 • Set up an employee recordkeeping system – This includes keeping accurate timekeeping records of hours worked.
 Ensure employees record accurate times in their sign-in sheets and submit their timesheets to confirm their hours.
 Better still, you can set up an automated system to allow employees to punch in and out of work.
 Keep employee timesheets for at least three years.